 I fell in love across the Atlantic in a country more beautiful than God himself while four months pregnant with another man’s child.
 The first time I saw him, it was nighttime in late August, the moon a perfect sickle.
 My plane landed in Accra, Ghana, and the air smelled like curry spices, yam and […]Read more "I Fell In Love Carrying Another Man’s Child"

 I am a forever evolving student of life.
-By day, I work in academia.
+I work in academia.
 My professionalism, tact, soft skills, and EQ have lent me many opportunities to learn from and grow with people.
-By night, I document my life in prose.
-I believe wholeheartedly in telling stories through written art which allow an audience to have […]Read more "This is Who I Am"
+I believe wholeheartedly that telling stories through written art allows an audience to have a new experience.
+I learn more and more about the […]Read more "This is Who I Am"

 My 8-year-old twins have a problem.
 There are three sides to the story.
 The Black Family in America has suffered tremendous setbacks since our arrival over 400 years ago.
 In recent decades, some, like Bill Cosby in his infamous 2004 comments and subsequent book “Come On People,” have placed the blame on the black community, […]Read more "The Single Parent Solution"